 The Communication Services Tax (CST) is imposed at a rate of 5.56% on retail sales of various types of communication services which originate and terminate in the state, or originate or terminate in this state and are billed to an address within the state.
 The State Department of Revenue administers collection and distribution of the Communication Services Tax to local governments.
 Changes in communication technology and the way in which it is administered, continue to adversely impact the collection of Communication Services Tax.
-Annual CST revenues are down \$730,771, or 41.11% since the peak of revenues in FY 2007-08.
-Communication Services Tax estimates for FY 2019-20 have not been received from the State of Florida, and therefore, remain the same as FY 2018-19.
-Based on historical trends, it is anticipated that Communication Services Tax revenues will continue decreasing.
+Annual CST revenues are down \$730,414, or 41.10% since the peak of revenues in FY 2007-08.
+Communication Services Tax is projected to remain flat in FY 2019-20.